-In the broadest terms, my research examines the relationships between gender, technology, and capitalism.
-My recent projects examine the ways in which digital media, specifically blogs, pull users into a labor of self-production.
+My research examines the relationships between gender, technology, and capitalism.
+My recent projects examine the ways in which digital media pull users into a labor of self-production.
 This digital labor draws as much from gendered performances as it does from social inequalities.
 My methodology is a combination of qualitative, ethnographic, and narrative analysis.

 When not reading, writing, or teaching sociology, I can be found walking around Brooklyn or practicing yoga.
-I grew up in Texas and Kansas but, of course, love New York.
+I grew up in Texas and Kansas but, of course, love New York (and New Jersey!).